-An office culture can be considered toxic if it promotes attitudes detrimental to the wellbeing of its employees.
+Office culture can be considered toxic if it promotes attitudes detrimental to the wellbeing of its employees.
 Their productivity suffers as a result, and good hands who cannot thrive in such a destructive environment leave the organizations which end up becoming quite inefficient.

-A toxic workplace culture is often characterized by bullying and victimization, drama and backbiting all of which contribute to loss of productivity.
-A toxic office culture is usually created by employers or employees who employ unethical, mean-spirited and manipulative means to satisfy their quest for power, money, or special status.
+Toxic office culture is usually created by employers or employees who employ unethical, mean-spirited and manipulative means to satisfy their quest for power, money, or special status.

-While being a bit stressed out in the course of doing your job is normal, working in a place with a toxic culture will destroy your self-esteem, your health and leave you depressed.
+While being a bit stressed out in the course of doing your job is normal, working in a place with a toxic culture will destroy your self-esteem, your health, and leave you depressed.

 The first thing you have to recognize is that you have the choice to be positive or negative about your job or your workplace environment.